rfns/frontier/README.md

 }
 ```

 * __Support for rest parameters:__ If more flexibility is needed for a single query parameter, using rest parameters might be better.
-Define them as it would be using common COS syntax and populate it using queryN syntax, where N is a sequential index.
+Define them as it should when using common COS syntax and populate it using queryN syntax, where N is a sequential index.

 ```
 ClassMethod TestGETRestParametersSum(n...
 As %String) As %Integer